top of page

 I have been at Grozone for seven years or eight growing seasons!
 The combination of people and outdoors (including the Great British weather) is what makes me tick.
 I come from a forest school background where I worked with children but also spent alot of time with adults who were on the periphery of society, helping them come back to themselves through learning skills and developing confidence in a beautiful outdoor setting, I hope I have continued this work at Grozone.

 My main aim is to make sure everyone is welcome and valued for the individual qualities they bring and to make the outdoors accessible and friendly to all.
-I am passionate about care of the environment, my border collie Ned, and walking the countryside when I'm not at work in the garden.
+I am passionate about care of the environment and walking the countryside when I'm not at work in the garden.
 I also love a proper cider or real ale, learning a new craft, pickling or preserving, a wild swim and a good dance to some folk music; I am certainly not a cool person but I would like to hope I am a kind one

 Find more of